 One of the major tasks facing Native American communities is to create lifelong learning opportunities that allow all the members to improve their quality of life.

 Developed by master American Indian and Alaska Native educators, the inventory is designed to determine how and to what extent your school is supporting the needs of Native students.
 Nine key school areas that impinge upon students were identified to inventory.
 Those who administer the inventory

 In the Northwest region, 39 percent of schools are rural, compared to 31 percent nationally.
 While rural schools face many of the same challenges as those in urban settings, they also have unique characteristics that should be taken into consideration when carrying out school improvement efforts.

 In the May 2012 issue of NASSP's Principal's Research Review, the longtime topic of grade configuration is explored.
 The writers, Rhonda Barton and Jennifer Klump of Education Northwest, zero in on what the research says about organizing students in various elementary, middle level and

-This November 2012 NASSP Principal’s Research Review, written by Education Northwest’s Rhonda Barton, explores both the difficulties and positive aspects of teaching in a rural community.
+This edition of NASSP's Principal’s Research Review, written by Education Northwest’s Rhonda Barton, explores both the difficulties and positive aspects of teaching in a rural community.